Close Menu

 I’m old now.
 And I don’t say this like Lilly does when she wakes up and sees herself in the mirror for the first time, yelling about the caverns in Tess’s face.
 I’m in my mid-thirties, millennials like my husband are hitting that 40 mark, and yet, because of our connected world, obsessions with skin care, and the increased pressure to be young, we are pushing off our age as much as we can.
 But in doing that, we push our assumptions and comforts onto the Gen Z below us.

-While Freaky Friday as a franchise (?) is about investigating the relationship between mothers and daughters, it is also about speaking across generations.
+While Freaky Friday, as a potential franchise, is about investigating the relationship between mothers and daughters, it is also about speaking across generations.
 Like the first film, director Nisha Ganatra‘s Freakier Friday isn’t just about the similarities that both sides of a divide feel, but also the differences.
 Where a lot of stories aim to say that mothers and daughters are more alike than they are different, Freaky Friday (2003), and even more in Freakier Friday, we see the differences highlighted and respected.

-As a Freaky Friday 2, this film risked undoing the progress that we saw between Anna and Tess in the first film.
-Instead, it expands the body-swap and switches focus, adding in the concept of blended families, and showing how a maternal relationships shift once you have kids of your own.
+As a Freaky Friday sequel, this film risked undoing the progress that we saw between Anna and Tess in the first film.
+Instead, it expands the body-swap and switches focus, adding in the concept of blended families, and showing how a maternal relationship shifts once you have kids of your own.

 Millennials are now the parents in movies, and Freakier Friday wants you to feel old, in a good way.